Gr8Gatsby/life-game/specification.md

   - `Fit` (default): zoom both in and out so the buffered live area stays visible.
   - `Out`: only zoom out (never zoom in automatically) ensuring existing framing is preserved while guaranteeing visibility.
 - Provide a color picker for life cells (solid color, no opacity slider) so users can customize the grid appearance.
+- Extend theming with color pickers for the grid background, grid lines, and the center axes so users can tailor the board to their preference.
 - Persist chosen settings so subsequent launches respect user preferences while still offering a quick “Reset to defaults” action.
 - The modal should feel compact and intentional: maintain 24pt horizontal padding, 20–24pt vertical spacing between sections, and constrain the content width so controls do not stretch edge-to-edge.
 - Group related controls under clear section headers and ensure buttons align with their section content rather than the full sheet width.